 Wisconsin Assembly District Voters apparently decided it was time to put a Republican back in Madison in 2000, after Democrat Hasenohrl’s multiple terms in the Assembly seat.
 However, Amy Sue wouldn’t call it quits.
-She won the seat back to the Democrat side, when she ran again a couple of years later, regaining the seat for her party, in the district that has a history of voters swinging from one party to the other.
-Of course, because of that history, the pendulum swung back, and after a few years, it again, went to the Republican side in the 2014 election when Nancy VanderMeer won on her second try.
+She won the seat back to the Democrat side, when she ran again a couple of years later in 2012, regaining the seat for her party, in the district that has a history of voters swinging from one party to the other.
+Of course, partly because of that history, the pendulum swung back, and after a few years, it again went to the Republican side in the 2014 election when Nancy VanderMeer won on her second try.

 I’ve been pretty much, what I call, “semi-retired”, since my full time days in broadcast radio.
 I now dabble in providing content on several internet websites to keep me feeling useful as a senior citizen.
 Someday, I hope to finish the book I’ve been writing in my spare time, about some of the years I spent behind the microphone and other interesting incidents in, and surrounding, my life.
 I may even include tales about the Dave Obey years, plus my brush with my own, whirlwind political campaign, the political defeat, and resulting years afterward.